ejdiaz3/Microbial-graph/_posts/vspOnEMP.md

 (3) Metadata table: 76 environmental information from each sample.
 For this blog, we used Sample ID, Environment Biome, and Environment Feature.

 2. Data manipulation
+The first thing we did with the data was to build an OTU-sample bipartite adjacency matrix that we named A. For this, we used the R Matrix package.
+Our matrix Aij = x  was composed by OTUs as i, samples as j, and the number of OTUs observed in the sample as x.
+The dimensions of the A matrix was 155,002 rows and 2,000 columns.
+To examine the A matrix, we did a histogram and found that some OTUs were more abundant than the other, which is natural in microbial ecosystems.